Harrian/ThingsToRememberAboutConst/README.md

 const std::array<const std::array<int, 9>, 9> matrix;
 ```

-I arrived at this because if I have an array of just
+I arrived at this because if I have an array of
-`std::array<int, 9>` that I want to be constant I
+`std::array<int, 9>` that I want to be constant then I
 just slap `const` right in front of it to get
 `const std::array<int, 9>`.
-From here I came to what
+From here, I came to the
-I the version I thought by just repeating this
+version above by just repeating this process twice for
-process twice for the second dimension.
+the second dimension.

 There's one thing that should've served as a warning
 that I was going down a path that wasn't well justifed.
 This was the fact that I've never, in any other project,
-seen the templated code I had to create to make
+seen the templated code that I had to create to make
-non-`const` and `const` versions easily compatibile.
-The
+non-`const` and `const` versions easily compatibile with
-compiler errors and warnings would've made some type of
+each other.
+The compiler errors would've made some type
-compatibility code necessary.
+of compatibility code necessary.
+So why didn't other
+projects have it anywhere?

-In the case of the project where this question originated
+In the case of the project where this question originated,
 I continued on ward with creating the compatibility code
-and using it.
-I did this as a learning exercise in template
+for the `non-const` and `const` types.
+I did this as a
-meta programming features I hadn't used much, specifically
+learning exercise in template meta programming features
+I hadn't used much, specifically SFINAE and parameter
-SFINAE and parameter pack/unpacking.
+pack/unpacking.

-Now there was one other more obvious thing that should've
+Now, there was one other more obvious thing that should've
 made it clear something was wrong.
-That more obvious thing
+That thing was there
-was that there was no `const` next to the `int` but if you
+was no `const` next to the `int` but if you try the
-try the following:
+following:

 ```
 const std::array<int, 2> array{0,1};